ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    breaks many of the assumptions of HTTP as a stateless protocol and will cause problems in interoperability, security, operability, and evolution" ({{Section 4.11 of RFC9205}}).
-The only relationship between requests is that a client must make a request to first discover where a TIPS view of resource will be served, which is consistent with the URI discovery in {{Section 4.4.1 of RFC9205}}.
+The only relationship between requests is that a client must first discover where a TIPS view of a resource will be served, which is consistent with the URI discovery in

-*  {{Section 4.14 of RFC9205}} notes that there are
+   {{Section 4.4.1 of RFC9205}}.
-   quite a few caveats with using server push, mostly because of lack of widespread support.
-The authors have considered these factors and have still decided server push can be valuable in the TIPS use case.

 # Push-mode TIPS using HTTP Server Push {#push}